bshehata/cs-graph-theory/README.md

 }
 ```
 Node Spec
 Edge waitings default to 1 in unweighted graph.
+Names are arbitrary should default to alphabet when unspecified
 ```
 Node : {
 A: 10,